dxc-technology/halstack-style-guide/guidelines/components/footer/README.md

 Regarding his behavior, the footer must be pushed down always so it is not visible by default after page load, even when the content is smaller than the device screen size.
 This includes the splash screen, which must push the footer down.
 Of course, if the content is larger than the device screen size, the footer will be pushed down anyway

-On the mobile version, first we have the logo, the links and the separator line that will extendt all the width of the container.
+On the mobile version, first we have the logo.
 Below it the links to privacy and terms to let a space for custom component and at the bottom the copyright terms, centered.
 At this stage, the custom content and the disposition is responsability of the user, the same way as it is in the desktop and tablet version.

 ### User Interface Design Considerations